 Today is Amazon Prime Day and if you’re not familiar, it’s a great chance to pick up some great deals (maybe stock up some some gifts) and enjoy 2- day shipping when you sign up for Amazon Prime.
 Brands like Melissa and Doug, K’Nex, and Fisher Price are on sale and I’ve rounded up a few of the best deals I came across for babies & kids.
 (If you’ve been looking for a play kitchen now’s your chance to get one for 50% off!).
 I like to pick up gifts as I find them and sales like this are a great time to do some stress- free shopping and keep the budget in check.

 We signed up for Amazon Prime last year and have loved using it to stock up on essentials and gifts (perfect if you need something last minute).
 Whether you’re looking for something for your favourite little ones, for yourself, or want to find something for your home or garden, now’s your chance to enjoy some great savings.
+If you’re looking for Amazon deals, be sure to keep an eye on sale dates as well as always look out for discount codes.
 Put some things aside for (dare I say it…) Christmas and upcoming birthdays and enjoy shopping in your pjs.
 What’s on your shopping list?

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.